xhf-F/cocoa_des_y3/README.md

     |    |   +-- cov_unblinded_11_13_20.txt

 ### Step 1: create a project name and an associated repository
-  Repository names should always start with the prefix `cocoa_` followed by the name of the project.
+  Repository names should always start with the prefix `cocoa_` followed by the project's name.
 In our case, the project name is `des_y3`, and the repository is called `cocoa_des_y3`.
+Given the many bash scripts that automate Cocoa tasks, users must follow our proposed naming convention to avoid undefined behavior.

 ### Step 2: create the following file structure inside the project's repository

+Every project must contain the following folders at minimum

     +-- cocoa_des_y3
     |    +-- likelihood